GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-07-01-spring-exam-jdbc.md

 ## Basic usage of JdbcTemplate

+Using Spring with JDBC gives a lot of flexibility with regards to writing queries and mapping results to generic collections or to custom domain objects.
+Things are made easier by the limited number of query methods (.query, .queryForObject, .queryForMap, .queryForList and .update).
+If you want to iterate over resultsets yourself, you can with ResultSetExtractor.
+Error handling has been thought out well, it seems, with for me a new lesson about using unchecked exceptions.

 ### Setting things up

 The central element in the Jdbc approach is the JdbcTemplate.
-Create it and pass it to the database repository class:
+Create it once and pass it to the database repository class, after that you can use it over and over again:

 ```
 public class JdbcCustomerRepository implements CustomerRepository {